rickschubert/eslint-config-rickschubert/README.md

 }
 ```

 - Currently, the TSLint parser has a few minor issues.
-For example, importing types from files trigger the rule `no-unused-vars` despite them being actually used as type annotations.
+For example, importing types triggers the rule `no-unused-vars` despite them being actually used as type annotations.

 # Rules in detail
 Environments: `node`, `es6`, `browser`